eliagentili/angular-formly-cleavejs/README.md

 ## Todo
 - [ ] Fix phone mask
 - [ ] Add some tests

-> For contributors, we have a [not in the plan](https://github.com/nosir/cleave.js/blob/master/doc/not-in-the-plan.md) list you may concern.

 ## Get in touch
 - Bugs / Suggestions: [open an issue](https://github.com/eliagentili/angular-formly-cleavejs/issues)